Sir Guy's Biography

 If one were to read any of the BDSM based novels or watch BDSM themed movies one would think that you’d have to have a fat bank account to consider playing in that world.
 But you don’t!
 Sir Guy is going to show you how there are plenty of things, from spanking to sensory stimulation, from the sensuous to the sadistic, that can be done with the hands alone that can bring about a mutually satisfying experience.
 This class is hands on and encourages audience participation!

-BDSM ER: It’s Not a Scene (Scene Safety)
+BDSM ER: It's Not A Scene

 Your fire play session was hotter than expected.
 Now someone got burned.
 What do you do?
 Your knife play was cutting edge and your bottom got the point.
 Now you’re in for some unexpected blood play.
 What do you do?
 Your breath play scene took your bottom’s breath away…literally.
 What can you do to breathe life into the scene?
 Sir Guy, a Ground Zero first responder, will review medical emergencies, show you what questions to ask before you play, what to do when things go wrong, and how to deal with first responders.
 In addition, he will give tips on creating a first aid kit.